juspay/hyperswitch/README.md

 [migrate-from-stripe]: https://hyperswitch.io/docs/migrateFromStripe

 <a href="#Supported-Features">
-  <h2 id="Supported Features">✅ Supported Features</h2>
+  <h2 id="supported-features">✅ Supported Features</h2>
 </a>

 ### 🌟 Supported Payment Processors and Methods

-As of today, Hyperswitch supports 50+ payment processors and multiple global payment methods.
+As of Aug 2024, Hyperswitch supports 50+ payment processors and multiple global payment methods.
 In addition, we are continuously integrating new processors based on their reach and community requests.
 Our target is to support 100+ processors by H2 2024.
 You can find the latest list of payment processors, supported methods, and features [here][supported-connectors-and-features].